OpenPair/OpenPair/backend/README.md

 npm run server # this now runs the Django server. npm run client # this runs the Vite React frontend.
 ```
+6. There are 50 vocabulary words written in PostgreSQL in the `database.sql` file that should be added to the vocab table.

 ## Lay of the Land
 ```